-To evaluate the effects of employing a lower GSF cutoff, we recalculated GSFs down to 0.5 percent for all market days in 2018.
-Active real-time transmission constraints were mapped to the day-ahead GSFs, although we removed binding periods when significant differences existed between the day-ahead and real-time constraints from our analysis.
-This information was used to calculate the additional economic relief available from online dispatchable units and offline fast start resources with GSFs between 0.5 and 1.5 percent, and we summarize our results by voltage class and region.
+To evaluate the effects of employing a lower GSF cutoff, we recalculated GSFs down to 0.5 percent for all market days in 2019.
+Active real-time transmission constraints were mapped to the day-ahead GSFs (although we removed from our analysis binding periods when significant differences existed between the day-ahead and real-time constraints).
+This information was used to calculate the additional economic relief available from online dispatchable units and offline fast start resources with GSFs between 0.5 and 1.5 percent.
+We summarize our results by voltage class and region in Figure A81 below.

 We calculate the value of the additional relief by multiplying the shadow price by the relief capability on the constraint that is available at a cost less than the shadow price of the constraint.
-In Figure A88, we show the value of cutoff relief by region and constraint voltage class category.
 In the table insert, we indicate the incremental value of relief gained by reducing the cutoff from 1.5 percent to 1 percent and separately the additional relief by further lowering the GSF cutoff to 0.5 percent.
 The three columns on the right indicate the percentage of additional relief that pertains to the top 10 constraints that would be affected by this change, how many additional units would move on average for those constraints, and the average percentage of total additional relief available.
-In Figure A89 we illustrate the top 10 constraints that would be most affected by this recommended change.
+In Figure A82, we illustrate the top 10 constraints that would be most affected by this recommended change.

-Figure A88: Value of Additional Available Relief
+Figure A81: Value of Additional Available Relief

-Figure A89: Value of Additional Available Relief Top 10 Constraints
+Figure A82: Value of Additional Available Relief 2019, Top 10 Constraints